kwadrnt/MEN-review/README.md

 Once you've written something out, taken the key screenshots (`cmd`+`shift`+ `4`), and gathered all the info you want to show us, please put your responses on [this google doc](https://docs.google.com/document/d/19piRsY8R6wwtjD9ET9XiyCrBITvaRVuBNpWAV2jk6-U/edit).
 We'll each present 2-5 minutes on the piece we investigated to refresh the class on what it does.

+# `tunely-angular` app

+Let's check out the [`tunely-angular` sprint 5 solutions branch](https://github.com/SF-WDI-LABS/tunely-angular/blob/master/docs/sprint5.md) as a subject for contrasting MEN and MEAN stack.

+Let's investigate the pieces we just saw in the MEN version and answer the following question:

+* What's the difference between this version and the MEN version you explored just a moment ago?

 ## Resources: